mdrdannyr/IOTABruteforce/README.md

 This program is for people who have sent money to a recieving address, but unfortunately have lost part of their seed.

-Required to run the program:
+#Required to run the program:

 - The known characters of your seed (i.e. 75 characters)
 - The Receiving address (i.e. where you sent your IOTA to)
 - The Receiving address index (i.e. how many receiving addresses did you generate in your wallet and what number in that list was the address to which the IOTA was sent.).

-Please note:

-Number of possibilities for seeds are as follows:
+##Number of possibilities for seeds are as follows:

 Each character can be made up from [A-Z9] giving a total count of 27 possibilities for each character.